DannyBen/git-changelog/doc/git-changelog.md

 DESCRIPTION
 ==================================================

-Generate a human-readable change log from git.
+Generate a human-readable changelog from git.

-This bash script lets you generate a human readable change log from your git repository.
+This bash script lets you generate a human readable changelog from your git repository.

 It requires that you:

 - Create git tags for the different versions of your code.
-- Format the commit messages for commits you wish to include in the change log, in the same way you format a markdown bullet, by prefixing it with a hyphen and a space ("- ").
+- Format the commit messages for commits you wish to include in the changelog, in the same way you format a markdown bullet, by prefixing it with a hyphen and a space ("- ").

 OPTIONS